Top 10 Seychelles Hotels

-The 86 private pool villas built into the hillside surrounding the hotel are exceptional and provide all the facilities that you will need to ensure a good night’s rest before waking to dreamy ocean views and the sound of the Indian Ocean.
+The 86 private pool villas built into the hillside surrounding the hotel are exceptional.
+They provide all the facilities that you need to ensure a good night’s rest before waking up to dreamy ocean views and the sound of the Indian Ocean.

 A highlight for me was the huge outdoor pool with views across the Indian Ocean.

-The Raffles Seychelles is without doubt one of my top 10 luxury hotel in the Seychelles.
+The Raffles Seychelles is without a doubt one of my top 10 luxury hotels in the Seychelles.

-One of the most popular family-friendly hotels in all of the Seychelles and one that comes with plenty of facilities to keep everyone entertained.
+One of the most popular family-friendly hotels in all of the Seychelles.
+The Ephelia comes with plenty of facilities to keep everyone entertained.
 The Constance Ephelia with two stunning beaches is located on Mahe’s northwest coast overlooking the Port Launay National Marine Park.

 The hotel has an excellent choice of contemporary rooms and villas.
 Some are positioned on the private hillside ensuring stunning morning views.
 Family villas with up to 3 bedrooms accommodate those large party sizes.

 The resort does not disappoint when it comes to dining and entertainment with a choice of five restaurants and bars.
 A choice of water sports and land sports include zip-lining, rock climbing, squash, tennis, windsurfing, and diving facilities.
-There is a superb kid’s club with a daily program of activities and while the kids are playing there is an enormous spa for Mum and Dad to rejuvenate and prepare themselves for the next banquet.
+There is a superb kid’s club with daily activities and an enormous spa for Mum and Dad to rejuvenate.

-I enjoyed the evenings here at the Constance Ephelia with great dining and a lively after bar giving those who have packed their dancing shoes the chance to shine!
+I enjoyed the evenings here at the Constance Ephelia.
+The great dining and a lively after-bar give those who have packed their dancing shoes the chance to shine!

 Located in the exclusive south end of Mahé on the iconic Baie Lazare, this elegant luxury resort is ideal for those looking for that mix of relaxation and when the mood takes, a wide choice of activities.

 The uninterrupted 800-meter white-sand beach is one of the finest stretches of coastline in the Seychelles.
-Activities here include a PADI diving center, kayaking, snorkeling, paddle boarding, and surfing.
-If the beach is not your thing, then there is also a huge Olympic size swimming pool and gardens full of palm trees.
-For those looking to enjoy land-based activities then there is a fitness center, spa, tennis, kids club, volleyball, tortoise feeding area, and nature walks.
+Activities here include a PADI diving centre, kayaking, snorkelling, paddle boarding, and surfing.
+If the beach is not your thing, then there is also a huge Olympic-sized swimming pool and gardens full of palm trees.
+For those looking to enjoy land-based activities, there is a fitness centre, spa, tennis, kids club, volleyball, tortoise feeding area, and nature walks.